Aeroseal Duct Sealing Technology

 Benefits of Increased Airtightness

-Airtight ductwork systems lose less energy than leakier ones, HVAC running costs make up a substantial part of a building’s operational cost, some of this cost may be recovered by reducing ductwork leakage.
-Energy saving calculations may be carried out after Aeroseal works, but it has been possible to reduce fan speeds or even reduce fan size after Aeroseal, while still achieving required air volumes.
-Underperforming HVAC systems can lead to poor IAQ and reduced comfort in buildings.
-People can spend as much of 90% of their time in indoor environments, increased comfort and IAQ have proven benefits to productivity and reduced sick absence.
-Comfort issues may be linked to temperature from inefficient HVAC, these systems can have their efficiencies boosted by improved airtightness.
+Airtight ductwork systems lose less energy than leakier ones, and since HVAC running costs make up a substantial part of a building’s operational expenses, some of these costs can be recovered by reducing ductwork leakage through duct sealing.
+Energy-saving calculations may be conducted after Aeroseal works, revealing potential reductions in fan speeds or even fan size, while still achieving the required air volumes.
+Underperforming HVAC systems can lead to poor indoor air quality (IAQ) and reduced comfort in buildings.
+Given that people can spend up to 90% of their time indoors, improved comfort and IAQ have proven benefits for productivity and reduced sick leave.
+Additionally, comfort issues often linked to temperature fluctuations from inefficient HVAC systems can be mitigated by increasing their airtightness through duct sealing, thereby boosting their overall efficiency.

 Preparatory Works and Duct Sealing Process